Chunar5354/some_notes/leetcode/problems/WordBreak.md

 - Knowledge

-When use a recursing code, to save he running time, we can use `@lru_cache` as amemory.
+When use a recursing code, to save he running time, we can use `@lru_cache`(least recently used) as amemory.